Articles & Bylaws

 The Board, by policy, may establish requirements for attendance at Board meetings.
 A Director who resigns, or is absent in violation of the attendance policy, shall be replaced.
 The region Director to fill the vacancy will be elected by the applicable HCAF region.
 The home infusion therapy companies, licensed nurse registries, durable medical equipment dealers, and Associate members’ representatives shall be elected by the members who belong to each respective group.
 The replacement Director shall be elected to complete the unfinished term of the replaced Director and may stand for election for two additional consecutive terms.

 Directors who are not Officers:

-- Call district meetings concerning matters of interest to their HCAF constituencies;
+- Call region meetings concerning matters of interest to their HCAF constituencies;

 - Assist in the recruitment of members;